CWYRenee/CWYRenee/README.md

 ### Hello 🌎

-- 🔭 I’m currently working on hackathon projects.
+- 🔭 I’m currently working on random projects.
-- 🌱 I’m currently learning {insert name} as I work on projects- latest idea is text mining + sentiment analysis.
+- 🌱 I’m currently learning {whatever needed} as I work on projects.
 - 👯 I’m looking to collaborate on anything.
 - 📫 How to reach me: [Twitter - @ReneeCWY](https://twitter.com/ReneeCWY)
 - ⚡ Fun fact: I like crunching on decaf coffee beans.